HMS Crane (1896): Pre-War

-After commissioning Crane was assigned to the Devonport Flotilla.
-In early January 1901 she was posted to the Portsmouth instructional flotilla, under the command of Commander Michael Henry Hodges.
+After commissioning Crane was assigned to the Devonport Flotilla, but by April 1900 she had been transferred to the Portsmouth instructional flotilla.
+She was under the command of Commander Michael Henry Hodges from early January 1901.
 On 2 September 1902 Lieutenant Arthur Kenneth Macrorie was appointed in command, when she commissioned at Portsmouth for service on the Mediterranean Station.
 She arrived at Malta later the same month.
 Returning to Home Waters in 1904, she was assigned to the East Coast Flotilla.

 On 10 March 1910 Crane was moored to a buoy in Portsmouth harbour when she was rammed by the cross-Channel ferry Princess Margaret.
 Crane's bows were badly damaged in the collision.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 Since her design speed was 30 knots and she had three funnels, she was assigned to the C class.
 After 30 September 1913, she was known as a C-class destroyer and had the letter ‘C’ painted on the hull below the bridge area and on either the fore or aft funnel.